Sign Up

 • Minimum credit score required (640 in 2020, provided as a reference only)

-• The borrower must financially qualify for the mortgage (income, repayment history, credit utilization, FICO score, etc.)
+• The borrower must qualify financially for the mortgage (income, repayment history, credit utilization, FICO score, etc.).

 • Below-market fixed interest rate 30-year loan